 This collection follows the same methods but in a different colour way.

 This collection has the surface textured by 'chattering' immediately after trimming.
 When the pieces are bone dry, they are decorated with coloured terra sigillata then engraved.
 After the bisque-firing, the pots are dipped in a clear glaze and fired at 1260°C.

 These pots have two layers of glaze: a cone 6 temmoku and a blue green glaze on the rims which will run down the walls of the pots.
 Those glazes are made in my studio from raw materials such as feldspar, quartz, whiting and an addition of colouring oxides such as iron for the temmoku and copper for the blue green glaze.

 This collection is decorated when the pots are bone dry.
 A black terra sigillata is brushed on the pots which are then engraved.
 After the bisque-firing, the inside of the pots is covered with a satin white cone 6 glaze.
 Whilst the pots are still grey after the first firing, they turn black during the second one.
-If they were fired at a higher temperature, the black colour would turn into a dark brown.

 For this collection, a coral engobe has been associated with a black terra sig, a clear glaze with a matt sgraffited surface.